damiso15/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * 2-strncpy.c - Write a function that copies a string.
 * 3-strcmp.c - Write a function that compares two strings.
 * 4-rev_array.c - Write a function that reverses the content of an array of integers.
+* 5-string_toupper.c - Write a function that changes all lowercase letters of a string to uppercase.

 ## 0-strcat.c ##